armin-reichert/pacman-javafx/README.md

 - `cd pacman-javafx`
 - `./gradlew jpackage` or just `make` (Windows)

+This will create
+- an installer (.msi/.deb/.dmg depending on your platform) for the 2D-only game (subdirectory `ui-2d/build/jpackage`)
+- an installer for the full game (subdirectory `ui-3d/build/jpackage`)
-This will create an installer (.msi, .deb, .dmg) for the local platform (in subdirectories `ui-2d/build/jpackage` and `ui-3d/build/jpackage`).
+- an installer for the map editor (subdirectory `mapeditor/build/jpackage`)

 ### Running the application(s) using Gradle